Travis Fulgham: Miami Dolphins

 On October 12, 2021, Fulgham was signed to the Miami Dolphins practice squad.
 He was released on December 13.

 Denver Broncos

 On December 15, 2021, Fulgam signed with the Denver Broncos practice squad.
-He was elevated for the teams week 17 game against the Los Angeles Chargers.
-He signed a reserve/future contract with the Broncos on January 10, 2022.
+He was elevated for the teams Week 17 game against the Los Angeles Chargers.
+Fulgham signed a reserve/future contract with the Broncos on January 10, 2022.
 He was released on August 16, 2022.

 Green Bay Packers (second stint)

 On August 18, 2022, Fulgham was claimed off waivers by the Green Bay Packers.
 He was waived on August 30, 2022, and signed to the practice squad the next day.
 On September 20, 2022, Fulgham was released from the practice squad.
 He was signed to the practice squad two days later.
 His practice squad contract with the team expired after the season on January 8, 2023.

+BC Lions

+On January 16, 2024, Fulgham signed with the BC Lions of the Canadian Football League.
+He played and started in three games where he had six catches for 98 yards and one touchdown.
+He was released in week 4 on June 24, 2024.